The clock is ticking, Pep! Guardiola's final season at Man City will be his toughest yet | Goal.com

 As well as being comfortable on the ball, he spent much of his time at the Cherries playing in a back-three – something that Guardiola’s tried to disastrous effect in the Champions League quarter-final defeat to Lyon.

-City’s other new arrival is Valencia winger Ferran Torres, who has since become a full Spain international, making his price tag of an initial fee of £21m ($27m) an absolute snip.
+City’s other new arrival is ex-Valencia winger Ferran Torres, who has since become a full Spain international, making his price tag of an initial fee of £21m ($27m) an absolute snip.

 The 20-year-old is a direct replacement for Sane, who was sorely missed last year.
 City lacked a forward with his speed, directness and ability to stretch the pitch.